 The investment portfolio is used and managed to provide liquidity through cash flows, marketability and, if necessary, collateral for borrowings.
 The investment portfolio is also used as a tool to manage interest rate risk and the Company's capital market risk exposure.
-The philosophy of the portfolio is to maximize the Company's profitability taking into consideration the Company's risk appetite and tolerance, manage the asset composition and diversification, and maintain adequate risk-based capital ratios.
+The philosophy of the portfolio is to maximize the Company's profitability taking into consideration the Company's risk appetite and tolerance, manage the asset composition and diversification, and maintain adequate risk-based capital ratios

 The investment portfolio is managed in accordance with the Asset and Liability Management ("ALM") policy, which includes an investment guideline, approved by the Board.
 Such policy is reviewed at least annually or more frequently if deemed necessary, depending on market conditions and/or unexpected events.
-The investment portfolio composition is subject to change depending on the funding and liquidity needs of the Company, and the interestrisk management objective directed by the ALCO.
+The investment portfolio composition is subject to change depending on the funding and liquidity needs of the Company, and the interest risk management objective directed by the ALCO.
 The portfolio of investments can be used to modify the duration of the balance sheet.
-The allocation of cash into securities takes into consideration anticipated future cash flows (uses and sources) and all available sources of credit.
+The allocation of cash into securities takes into consideration anticipated future cash flows (uses and sources) and all available sources of credit

-Our investment portfolio consists primarily of securities issued by U.S. government-sponsored agencies, agency mortgage-backed securities, collateralized mortgage obligation securities, municipal securities, and other debt securities, all with varying contractual maturities and coupons.
+Our investment portfolio consists primarily of securities issued by U.S. government-sponsored agencies, U.S. agency mortgage-backed securities, collateralized mortgage obligation securities, municipal securities, and other debt securities, all with varying contractual maturities and coupons.
 Due to the optionality embedded in these securities, the final maturities do not necessarily represent the expected life of the portfolio.
 Some of these securities will be called or paid down depending on capital market conditions and expectations.
-The investment portfolio is regularly reviewed by the Chief Financial Officer, Treasurer, or ALCO of the Company to ensure an appropriate risk and return profile as well as for adherence to the investment policy.
+The investment portfolio is regularly reviewed by the Chief Financial Officer, Treasurer, or the ALCO of the Company to ensure an appropriate risk and return profile as well as for adherence to the investment policy.

-As of March 31, 2022, the investment portfolio consisted of available-for-sale ("AFS") and held-to-maturity ("HTM") debt securities.
+As of June 30, 2022, the investment portfolio consisted of available-for-sale ("AFS") and held-to-maturity ("HTM") debt securities.
 During the year ended December 31, 2021, there were 28 investment securities that were transferred from AFS to HTM with an amortized cost basis and fair value amount of \$67.6 million and \$68.7 million, respectively.
 On the date of transfer, these securities had a total net unrealized gain of \$1.1 million.
 The transfer of debt securities from the AFS to HTM category was made at fair value at the date of transfer.
 The unrealized gain or loss at the date of transfer is retained in accumulated other comprehensive income and in the carrying value of the HTM securities.
 Such amounts are amortized over the remaining life of the security.
 There was no immediate impact to net income on the date of transfer.
+Two of these transferred securities totaling \$2.0 million matured during the second quarter of 2022.